-- Select the folders you want to check for duplicates and click on the button.
+- Select the folders you want to check for duplicates and click Find duplicates.

-- Next you will see the results of the scan displayed as an interactive pie chart.
-You can click on each section to open the counterpart files by categories.
-Or you can use the toolbar to select which type of duplicates you want to review.
+- Next you will see the results of all duplicate files on a Mac.
+You can select which type of duplicates you want to review.

 - Review the items which were detected as replicas.
-You can view them within the Duplicate File Finder’s window or click on the magnifier icon next to each file to reveal it in Finder.
+You can view them within the Duplicate File Finder’s window or reveal the files in Finder.

 - Select the useless copies and click on the button.

 - Review the items you are going to delete and click to confirm the action.

 - Then empty the bin to permanently remove the unneeded replicas from your Mac.